simonidiomedes/bank-transaction-analytics/docs/design_notes.md

 # Design Notes

-Short notes on *why* each decision was made — not just what the schema does.
+Short notes on *why* each decision was made, not just what the schema does.

 ## Why DECIMAL(12,2), never FLOAT, for money